DataDog/integrations-extras/webassembly-observe-sdk/README.md

 - Memory allocation

 Since WebAssembly code is executed in a secure and constrained environment, traditional techniques to monitor code do not work.
-Our specialized observability stack makes it easy to continuously monitor WASM modules at the same level you expect of your other applications.
+Our specialized observability stack allows you to continuously monitor WASM modules at the same level you expect of your other applications.

 Datadog customers can use our open source SDKs and Adapters to emit full traces from their WASM programs.